-In the 2021-2023 period, the Group has planned the sale of about 1 million ton of FUTURECEM $^{\mathbb{M}}$.
+In the 2021-2023 period, the Group has planned the sale of about 1 million ton of FUTURECEMTM.
 Starting from 2023, the annual production is expected to grow year by year.
-According to current estimates, by 2025 25% of grey product commercialized by Cementir is going to be replaced by FUTURECEM $^{\mathbb{M}}$ and by 2030 60% of the cement is going be produced by Cementir through FUTURECEM $^{\mathbb{M}}$ technology.
+According to current estimates, by 2030 FuturecemTM volumes sold are expected to reach around 51% of total volumes sold in Europe and 60% of grey cement volumes.

 - Replacement of fossil fuels with alternative fuels.
 We will replace fossil fuels with waste-derived fuels and biomass fuels.
 For grey cement, by 2030, Cementir will use 77% alternative fuel, while for white cement alternative fuels will amount to 6%.
-As explained previously (see 'Difference between white and grey' section), the demand for consistency in the colour of white cement is much higher than for grey as a great deal of attention is paid to the purity of the colour.
+As explained previously [see 'Difference between white and grey' section], the demand for consistency in the colour of white cement is much higher than for grey as a great deal of attention is paid to the purity of the colour.
 Alternative fuels affect the colour and for this reason their use is drastically limited in the production of white cement. - The establishment of a natural gas line to the plant located in Denmark and the installation of multi-fuel main burners for the kilns.
 For the Danish plant, we plan a partial conversion of fuel consumption from pet coke to natural gas.
-The switching to natural gas, a fossil fuel with emissions much lower than pet coke

-(estimated reduction of 20% of CO2), is a transitional solution and indispensable for Cementir's transition to net-zero emissions.
-As part of this strategy, Aalborg Portland (the Danish legal entity of Cementir) has entered into an agreement with the Danish gas distribution company, Evida, to connect the Aalborg plant to the gas distribution grid on 1 April 2022.

-- Energy recovery.
+The switching to natural gas, a fossil fuel with emissions much lower than pet coke (estimated reduction of 20% of CO2), is a transitional solution and indispensable for Cementir's transition to net-zero emissions.
+As part of this strategy, Aalborg Portland (the Danish legal entity of Cementir) has entered into an agreement with the Danish gas distribution company, Evida, to connect the Aalborg plant to the gas distribution grid on 1 April 2022. - Energy recovery.
 The Aalborg plant recovers excess heat from cement production to provide district heating to local inhabitants.
 The recovered thermal energy is used to heat the homes of about 36,000 families in the city of Aalborg, Denmark.
-The annual CO_2 savings related to this heat recovery system has been estimated at 150,000 tons.
-This calculation is based on the amount of CO_2 , that is not emitted from the local coal-fired power station, because the total needs are partially covered by the heat coming from the Aalborg plant.
-In this way, the energy that has already been produced during cement production is recycled and delivered to 50,000 families, covering almost half of the Aalborg population. - Commitment to carbon-related public policy.
+The annual $\rm CO_2$ savings related to this heat recovery system has been estimated at 150,000 tons.
+This calculation is based on the amount of $\rm CO_2$, that is not emitted from the local coal-fired power station, because the total needs are partially covered by the heat coming from the Aalborg plant.
+In this way, the energy that has already been produced during cement production is recycled and delivered to 50,000 families, covering almost half of the Aalborg population.

+Commitment to carbon-related public policy.
 Cementir actively participates in global and national industry policy discussions on issues related to climate change, sustainable infrastructure, the circular economy, alternative fuels, and waste management frameworks, among others.
-Since November 2019, the Group has been involved in the most ambitious CO2-reduction project ever sponsored by a national government.
-In autumn 2019, the Danish government made a broad political agreement with all political parties, including one at parliamentary level about a binding climate law with the target of reducing Danish CO2 emissions by 70% by 2030 compared with the 1990 baseline.
+Since November 2019, the Group has been involved in the most ambitious CO_2 -reduction project ever sponsored by a national government.
+In autumn 2019, the Danish government made a broad political agreement with all political parties, including one at parliamentary level about a binding climate law with the target of reducing Danish CO_2 emissions by 70% by 2030 compared with the 1990 baseline.
 The Managing Director of Aalborg Portland, Danish Cementir subsidiary, is leading the climate partnership for Danish energy-intensive industry.
-The working group will provide the Danish government with a technical forecast of all potentially achievable CO2 reductions and will define the prerequisites (policy, research, innovation, subsidies, etc.) for such reductions.
+The working group will provide the Danish government with a technical forecast of all potentially achievable CO_2 reductions and will define the prerequisites (policy, research, innovation, subsidies, etc.) for such reductions.